-Bōnenkai literally means “forget the year gathering.”
-These are parties that people hold with friends or colleagues in order to drink, be merry and literally forget the year.
-The bo-nen-kai season usually starts around the beginning of December, and inebriated people, usually middle-aged men, are visible on streets and trains on all nights of the week rather than just Fridays and Saturdays.
+Bōnenkai means “forget the year gathering.”
+These are parties that people hold with friends or colleagues to drink, be merry and forget the year.
+The bo-nen-kai season usually starts around the beginning of December, and intoxicated people, typically middle-aged men, are visible on streets and trains on all nights of the week rather than just Fridays and Saturdays.

-After the New Year turns the revelry does not end as friends and co-workers come together once again for the shinnenkai, celebrating the beginning of the new year.
-At this time of year it can be hard to get a table in many izakaya-style restaurants due to the large numbers of bo-nen-kai and shin-nen-kai being held.
+After the New Year turns the celebration does not end as friends and co-workers come together once again for the shinnenkai, celebrating the beginning of the new year.
+At this time of year, it can be hard to get a table in many izakaya-style restaurants due to the large numbers of bo-nen-kai and shin-nen-kai held.

 Nengajo (New Years’ Cards)

-Nen-ga-jo are greetings cards that are sent to friends and acquaintances at New Year.
-They are basically pre-paid post cards that can be bought with a variety of printed designs.
-From mid-November onwards it is common to see them on sale at special stalls outside stations and in shopping areas.
-While traditionally adorned with images representing the Chinese zodiac of the new year, it is increasingly popular for people to have them custom-made according to their specifications through photo shops using photos taken during the year.
+Nen-ga-jo are greetings cards sent to friends and acquaintances at New Year.
+They are pre-paid postcards in a variety of printed designs.
+From mid-November onwards, it is common to see them on sale at special stalls outside stations and in shopping areas.
+While traditionally adorned with images representing the Chinese zodiac of the new year, it is increasingly popular for people to have them custom-made according to their specifications using photos taken during the year.

-Once the address of the sender and recipient have been written, there is usually very little space for any kind of personalized message, and most people limit themselves to one or two lines squeezed somewhere between the photos.
+Once the address of the sender and recipient are written in, there is very little space for a personalized message, and most people limit themselves to one or two lines squeezed somewhere between the photos.
 If there has been a passing of a family member during the year, cards will not be sent out of respect for the dead.
-In this instance a family member sends a postcard called mochū hagaki to inform friends and relatives.
+In this instance, a family member sends a postcard called mochū hagaki to inform friends and relatives.

 Toshi-Koshi Soba (Long Life Noodles)

-Also called “year-crossing soba.” this is traditional dish, that serves a practical purpose in kitchens that have been cooking difficult traditional meals for days on end.
+Also called “year-crossing soba.” this is a traditional dish that serves a practical purpose in kitchens that have been cooking difficult traditional meals for days on end.
 It is considered unlucky by many to leave any toshi-koshi soba uneaten if eaten during that last meal of the year.

 O-Zouni (Traditional New Year Soup)

-Mochi, which is soft and glutinous, is renowned for easily getting stuck in the throat, and every year a number of people, usually elderly, choke to death while eating o-zoni.
+Mochi, which is soft and glutinous, is renowned for easily getting stuck in the throat, and every year people, usually elderly, choke to death while eating o-zoni.
 The details of these deaths are often posted in the New Year editions of local newspapers

 Osechi-Ryōri (Traditional New Year’s Meals)

-This is a type of food that was traditionally made before the turn of the year, stored in lacquer boxes and then consumed over the course of the first few days of the year, thereby allowing the women of the house to take a break from cooking.
+This is a type of food that was traditionally made before the turn of the year, stored in lacquer boxes and then consumed throughout the first few days of the year, thereby allowing the women of the house to take a break from cooking.
 There is a large variety of foods found in a box of o-sechi, such as sweet egg roll, black beans, boiled shrimp, mashed sweet potatoes with chestnuts, and each has a special meaning.

-Since making the whole variety of foods would be a very difficult and time-consuming undertaking, it is commonplace for people to simply order o-sechi from department stores or even convenience stores.
+Since making the whole variety of foods would be a challenging and time-consuming undertaking, it is commonplace for people to order o-sechi from department stores or even convenience stores instead.
 If you are staying in Japan over New Year and feel like sampling o-sechi, please note that the cost of one box is at least JPY 10,000.
 You may find, however, that one box is more than enough, as o-sechi is not the kind of Japanese food that is generally enjoyed by non-Japanese.

 Hatsumōde (New Year’s Shrine Trip)